-Derecognition of financial assets and financial liabilities:
+Derecognition of financial assets and financial liabilities

-The Bank recognizes derecognition of a financial asset when: (i) the contractual rights to receive the cash flows from the financial asset expire; or (ii) transfers the contractual rights to receive the cash flows from the financial asset, or assumes a contractual obligation to pay the cash flows to a third party in a pass through arrangement; and (iii) transfers substantially all risks and rewards of ownership of the financial asset to other entity.
+BBVA Peru Group recognizes derecognition of a financial asset when: (i) the contractual rights to receive the cash flows from the financial asset expire; or (ii) transfers the contractual rights to receive the cash flows from the financial asset, or assumes a contractual obligation to pay the cash flows to a third party in a pass through arrangement; and (iii) transfers substantially all risks and rewards of ownership of the financial asset to other entity.

-The Bank recognizes derecognition of a financial liability when its contractual obligations are discharged or canceled or expire.
+BBVA Peru Group recognizes derecognition of a financial liability when its contractual obligations are discharged or canceled or expire.
 An exchange between an existing borrower and lender of financial liabilities with substantially different terms is recognized as a derecognition of the original financial liability and the recognition of a new financial liability.
-The difference between the carrying amount of a financial liability derecognized and the consideration paid is recognized in the separate statement of financial position.
+Similarly, a substantial modification of the terms of an existing financial liability is recognized as a derecognition of the original financial liability and the recognition of a new financial liability.
+The difference between the carrying amount of a financial liability derecognized and the consideration paid is recognized in the consolidated statement of financial position.

-Impairment of financial assets:
+Impairment of financial assets

-Impairment of financial assets and the corresponding provisions for impairment are assessed and recorded by the Bank in accordance with SBS standards.
+Impairment of financial assets and the corresponding provisions for impairment are assessed and recorded by BBVA Peru Group in accordance with SBS standards.
 A financial asset or group of financial assets is impaired if there is objective evidence of impairment as a result of 1 or more events that occurred subsequent to the initial recognition of the asset (loss event), and if such loss event had an impact on the expected future cash flows of the financial asset or group of financial assets that can be estimated reliably.
-Any impairment loss is recognized in the separate statement of income or loss.
+Any impairment loss is recognized in the consolidated statement of profit or loss.

-Offsetting financial instruments:
+Offsetting financial instruments

-Financial instruments are offset when the Bank has a legally enforceable right to set them off, and management intends either to settle them on a net basis or to realize the asset and settle the liability simultaneously.
+Financial instruments are offset when the BBVA Peru Group has a legally enforceable right to set them off, and management intends either to settle them on a net basis or to realize the asset and settle the liability simultaneously.